Earmyas-Measho/termina-voice-support-for-windows/data/README.md

 - Learn from user feedback and suggestions
 - Apply insights to voice interface design

-## 📚 Citation
+## Citation

 When using this dataset, please cite:

 ```
-Earmyas-Measho.
-(2025).
+Earmyas-Measho, E. (2025).
 VoiceCLI: Voice-Driven Command Line Interface for Windows.
-Master's Thesis, [University Name].
+Bachelor's Thesis, Linnaeus University, Växjö, Sweden.
 https://github.com/Earmyas-Measho/termina-voice-support-for-windows.git
 ```

-## 🤝 Contributing
+## Contributing

 This dataset is provided under an open-source license.
 If you find any issues or have suggestions for improvements, please:

 1. Open an issue on the GitHub repository
-2. Provide detailed description of the problem
+2. Describe the problem clearly
 3. Include specific file references and line numbers
 4. Suggest potential solutions if possible

-## 📞 Contact
+## Contact

 For questions about this dataset or the VoiceCLI study:

 - **Repository**: https://github.com/Earmyas-Measho/termina-voice-support-for-windows.git
 - **Issues**: Use GitHub Issues for technical questions
-- **Research**: Contact the thesis author for academic inquiries
+- **Research**: Contact me for academic inquiries

 ---

-**Note**: This dataset has been mathematically verified to ensure 100% consistency across all files.
-All calculations have been triple-checked for accuracy and reproducibility.
+**Note**: This dataset has been mathematically verified to ensure consistency across all files.
+All calculations have been checked for accuracy and reproducibility.